Scholar Advising is an independent, flat-fee fiduciary advisory firm working with individuals and families navigating complex financial lives.

 No. We do not take custody of client assets or exercise discretionary control over any accounts.

 Instead, our role is to provide expert analysis, coordination, and strategic guidance that allows clients to make confident, well-informed decisions.
-We develop comprehensive strategies and action plans that clients implement directly within their own accounts and through their existing institutional relationships.
+We develop strategies and action plans built on The Scholar Method that clients implement directly within their own accounts and through their existing institutional relationships.

 Many of the clients we work with have spent decades building and protecting significant wealth.
 They aren’t looking to hand over control.
 They want an independent perspective on the decisions that matter most: asset allocation, tax efficiency, concentrated positions, investment opportunity analysis, strategic liquidity planning, and decisions that will shape generational wealth transfer.